 A: Students are only allowed to campaign within their classroom or school.
 Student candidates are not allowed to campaign beyond their classroom or school, including visits or communications with other schools, the creation of websites, use of social media, etc. This is to avoid disrupting other classrooms, to guarantee that no candidate has an advantage over another, and to ensure that the platforms the candidates lay out in their videos are what students analyze in considering how they will vote.

 Q: What happens if my student wins the election?

 A: Connecticut’s Kid Governor is a real election with real consequences.
 The student who wins the election will serve a one-year term as Connecticut’s Kid Governor.
-For more information about the responsibilities and expectations of the Kid Governor, please review the 2020-21 Rules & Entry Forms.
+For more information about the responsibilities and expectations of the Kid Governor, please review the Rules & Entry Forms on the Educators page.

 Q: My student was not elected Kid Governor but wants to work on their community issue and platform.
 Do you have resources to help my students?

 A: Yes!
 The Student Action Resources Center has tips for taking action, working with fellow students, contacting elected officials, and more.